adeshghadge/machine-learning/README.md

 # machine-learning

-This is a collection of projects that I worked on as part of the Master of Science in Analytics degree program at the University Program.
+This is a collection of projects that I worked on as part of the Master of Science in Analytics degree program at the University of Chicago.

 Part of the code was provided by professors/instructors of the class so re-using would require their permission.
 Otherwise please feel free to go over the projects.